History of Dedham, Massachusetts, 1800–1899: Scenic community

 Dedham Village was described at the time as "very pleasant, and possesses every inducement to render it a desirable residence for the mechanic or man of leisure."
 The "scenery" of the town was described as "varied and picturesque" with "an appearance of being well kept, and the roads are noticeably good."
-A new county courthouse was built by Solomon Willard, the same architect who built the Bunker Hill Monument.
-When it was remodeled in 1863 a dome was added, but it was too large and had to be removed.
-A new dome sits atop the building today.

 By the end of the century a gazetteer with entries for each city and town in Massachusetts described "the substantial old court house, with its massive columns and yellow dome; the county jail; the house of the boat club on the bank of the Charles; the beautiful building of the Dedham Historical Society; the ample town-hall, erected in 1867 as a memorial of the fallen brave; the old cemetery and the beautiful modern one; and the new library building with its 10,000 volumes,— making a list of attractions such as few towns can show."
 On the north side of Court Street was a building called the "Flat Iron Building" due to its wedge-like shape.

+A bathhouse was constructed in 1898 along the banks of Mother Brook.

+Trees

 In 1832, a tree in West Dedham, today Westwood, was named for the fortuneteller Moll Pitcher, who enjoyed the shade beneath the tree during her travels to the area.
 On a hot summer day, she once asked a workman for a sip of his cider.
 When he refused, she broke her clay pipe in two and told the worker that the same thing would happen to his neck.
 She also said that the Nanhattan Street house he was working on would burn to the ground, which it did years later.

 In the mid-1800s stood a large sycamore tree at the intersection of Court and Church Streets.
 Tradition holds that this was the tree to which those who broke the law would be tied and whipped.
 It was also the location of the town's pillory.

-Louis Mellen drowned in Wigwam Pond.